acorn-io/runtime/docs/docs/50-running/03-certificates.md

 ### Issuing custom domain certs

-Acorn Let's Encrypt integration does not issue certificates for custom domain.
+Acorn's Let's Encrypt integration does not issue certificates for custom domains.
 Instead, you will rely on external cert-manager to issue certificates.
-To do so, you will need to create a cluster issuer first.
-For more information on how to configure cert-manager, see [cert-manager docs](https://cert-manager.io/docs/).
+To do so, you will need to create a cluster-issuer first.
+For more information on how to install and configure cert-manager, see [cert-manager docs](https://cert-manager.io/docs/).

 ```yaml
 apiVersion: cert-manager.io/v1